matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 * [POST /account/password/email/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-password-email-requesttoken)
 * [POST /account/password/msisdn/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-password-msisdn-requesttoken)

-Either the homeserver itself or a service that the homeserver delegates to should be handling the sending of validation messages, not a user-provided server.
-Any mention of the homeserver being able to proxy to an identity server in the above endpoint descriptions, as well as the text "It is imperative that the homeserver keep a list of trusted Identity Servers and only proxies to those that it trusts." is to be removed from all parts of the spec, as the homeserver should no longer need to trust any identity servers.
+As well as the text "It is imperative that the homeserver keep a list of trusted Identity Servers and only proxies to those that it trusts." is to be removed from all parts of the spec, as the homeserver should no longer need to trust any identity servers.

 ## Tradeoffs